New York couple shot and killed in small town in apparent 'targeted' attack, police say

 “We believe these people were targeted and the general public is not at risk,” officials said in a statement.

 A witness told WROC-TV there was a 3-month-old baby inside a vehicle where Washburn was shot in.
-However, police said they wouldn’t disclose information on the whereabouts of a child at the time of the shooting.
+However, police said they wouldn’t disclose information on the whereabouts of the child at the time of the shooting.
 Police did say children in the family were "being cared for by relatives.”

-Schools in Sodus were re-opening Wednesday after being closed while police hunted for the suspect.
-Authorities said search efforts were being scaled back as police clear areas.
+Schools in Sodus were reopening Wednesday after being closed while police hunted for the suspect.
+Authorities said search efforts were being scaled back as police cleared areas.

 “Residents should stay inside if possible and be cognizant of suspicious activity, calling 911 if they see something suspicious,” officials said in a statement.